Cloudmersive/Cloudmersive.APIClient.NETCore.DocumentAndDataConvert/client/docs/ConvertDocumentApi.md

 Excel XLSX to Text

-Convert Office Excel Workbooks (xlsx) to standard Text.
+Convert Office Excel Workbooks (XLSX) to standard Text.
 Converts all worksheets in the workbook to Text.
+Supports both XLSX and XLSB file formats.

 ### Example
 ```csharp